ShareFacebook Twitter AddThis

 There's no easy way around it so we're just going to come right out and say it: carving a bird can be a messy task.
 While some may like the elegance of using a carving knife and fork, other cooks like to get hands-on with their bird and break it down in the kitchen away from holiday guests.

-Here are the rules of thumb to keep in mind:
+Here are the rules of thumb to keep in mind when carving turkey:

-- Let the turkey rest at least 30 minutes before carving.
+- Let the roasted turkey rest at least 30 minutes before carving.

 - Make sure to use a sharp knife so you don't hack your turkey.